top of page

 Caperton graduated from Sweet Briar College with a BA in English and Creative Writing.
 She also received her Continuing Education Certificate of Documentary Arts in 2016 at the Center for Documentary Studies (CDS) at Duke University.
 There, she studied with John Biewen, audio program director at the CDS, and Phoebe Judge, co-creator of the podcast Criminal.
 Caperton won awards at the 2017 Telling Tales International Film & Audio Documentary Festival in Manchester, England: Best International Student Audio Award - An Artist's Journey: To Cameroon and Back. and 2018 Telling Tales International Film & Audio Documentary Festival: Best International Student Audio Award, Portrait of an American Shepherd.
 (I wasn’t technically a student, but that’s the category where the festival director placed my piece since I produced while under the mentorship of Barry Lam, executive producer of the podcast Hi-Phi Nation.)

 Caperton is currently producing stories for Unfolding a Story, the podcast she will launch in the near future.
 It’s about the passions people have for one thing or another.
+Production of the upcoming episodes has taken her to Grand Bahama where a particular artist has gathered other artists to draw attention to the affects Hurricane Dorian had on the island and how global warming affects it too.

 Bio